Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Possible Causes of Accident
+Possible Causes of Dog Accidents After Being Spayed

-- Your Dog Is Groggy or in Pain
+Your Dog Is Groggy or in Pain

-- Your Dog Drank a Lot
+Your Dog Drank a Lot

 Many times, when dogs come home from the hospital, they may be extra thirsty and they may drink excessively.
 Some dogs may even vomit from gulping down lots of water all at once after surgery, according to Vet Surgery Central.
 If so, water should be limited to smaller amounts.
-This excessive drinking combined with the dog being possibly in pain, groggy or excited to be home, may result in an accident.
+This excessive drinking combined with the dog being possibly in pain, groggy, or excited to be home, may result in an accident.

-- Urinary Tract Infection
+Urinary Tract Infection

 A dog with a urinary tract infection will urinate more and on a more frequent basis.
-Often, only a few drops will be expelled and the dog may be seen squatting frequently.
+Often, only a few drops will be expelled, and the dog may be seen squatting frequently.
 At times, blood is seen in the urine.
 If a urinary tract infection is suspected, the dog will have to be on antibiotics for a couple of weeks.
 It helps to allow the dog to drink more until she can see the vet if no same-day appointments are available and the dog is not miserable.

 There are many other potential causes such as bladder stones or a mass in the bladder wall, but it would take a coincidence to make such conditions to show up rights after the surgery.

 As mentioned, these are just a few potential causes.
 You should consult with your vet that did the surgery for a better idea of what may be going on.